Nate Lowe Player Props: Rangers vs. Padres

 Nate Lowe At The Plate

-- Lowe leads Texas with an OBP of .380 this season while batting .286 with 59 walks and 69 runs scored.

-- Among the qualifying hitters in baseball, his batting average ranks 19th, his on-base percentage ranks 11th, and he is 52nd in the league in slugging.
+- Among the qualified hitters in MLB action, his batting average ranks 15th, his on-base percentage ranks 10th, and he is 50th in the league in slugging.

-- Lowe enters this game on a 10-game hitting streak.
-During his last games, he's hitting .412 with one homer.
+- Lowe is batting .400 with one homer during his last outings and is on an 11-game hitting streak.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.